-No matter what jack you are using, you should never trust your life to is, and only get under the car once jack stands are holding it securely.
+No matter what jack you are using, you should never trust your life to it, and only get under the car if jack stands are holding it securely.
 You could receive serious injuries working under the vehicle when using a proper floor jack as the only means of support, and the OEM spare tire jacks fail or allow the car to roll with much more alarming frequency.

 Jack up your car safely